Chippewa River State Trail: Meridean to Durand

 After the Chicago, Milwaukee, and St. Paul Railroad built a railway line on the south side of the river, Meridean began to fade away.
 Businesses, residents, and the post office moved to a new developing town of the same name during the 1890s.
 It was located on the south bank of the river along the rail line.
 Soon farming became the main industry.
 The boat landing at the end of 730th Street is all that remains of where a Chippewa River ferry once carried people to Happy Island’s “Old Meridean.”

-The surface of the Chippewa River State Trail is an oil-based asphalt emulsion for nearly 5 miles.
-The last 6 miles is asphalt pavement.
-Traveling west on the path from Meridean takes bicyclists into a vast open oak and pine savanna.
-Along the route, the Chippewa River State Trail crosses the snaking Cranberry Creek several times.
+Traveling southwest on the Chippewa River State Trail from Meridean takes bicyclists into a vast open oak and pine savanna.
+Along the way, the trail crosses Cranberry Creek several times.
 Three miles west of Meridean, a large bend in the Chippewa River comes into view.
-A small walking path leads down the bank to the river’s edge.
-There, cyclists are treated to a broad view of Dunnville Barrens State Natural Area on the other side of the river.
-This preserve features jack pine and black oak on the sandy river terrace, along with various prairie plants.
+A walking path leads down the bank to the river’s edge.
+There, cyclists are treated to a view of Dunnville Barrens State Natural Area on the other side of the river.
+The preserve features jack pine and black oak on the sandy river terrace, along with various prairie plants.

 On the trail at that spot is a historical marker conveying the story of Old Tyrone.
 Named after a county in Ireland, the village of Tyrone was established by Hamilton Hubbard in 1858 on the high banks overlooking the bend in the Chippewa River.
 His large house served as a hotel for riverboat passengers.
 Stagecoach lines connected Tyrone to neighboring villages.
 The village eventually boasted a school, blacksmith shop, livery stable, and sawmill.
 Despite the advent of the railroad in the 1880s, Tyrone’s success did not last.
 By 1888, Hubbard had sold out and left the state.
 Tyrone eventually withered away to become a ghost town.